 Black Phoenix Alchemy Lab

 Black Phoenix Alchemy Lab is a perfume company that creates handcrafted scents with a dark, romantic, Gothic tone.
-According to the company's website, the company specializes in scents that are inspired by pagan and mythological blends, as well as medieval, Renaissance and Victorian formulas.
-All of Black Phoenix Alchemy Lab's perfumes are hand-blended and cruelty-free, and though some products are honey-based, the rest are completely vegan.
-All of their products use essential oils that are safe, therapeutic and as natural as possible.
+The brand specializes in scents inspired by pagan and mythological blends, as well as medieval, Renaissance and Victorian formulas.
+All of Black Phoenix's perfumes are hand-blended and cruelty-free, and though some products are honey-based, the rest are completely vegan.
+All their products use essential oils that are safe, therapeutic and natural.
 The company also works with charity programs like Green Power for a Green LA, the Red Cross and the Humane Society.
-[8 Unique and Inspiring Nonprofit Organizations ]
+[Feeling charitable?
+Check out these unique nonprofit organizations.]

-Your favorite bath products might smell good enough to eat, but what if you had soap that looked as delicious as it smelled?
-Soapopotamus – an Etsy shop that sells soaps, body lotions, perfumes and other handmade skin care products — can help.
-Soapopotamus is known for its incredibly realistic food-shaped soaps, with bath products in everything from cinnamon rolls and donuts to sushi and pizza.
-You can even buy mini soaps that look like roasted chickens, carrot cake, toast with jam, macarons, Rice Krispies treats, fortune cookies and gummy bears.
+Your favorite bath products might smell good enough to eat, but what if you had soap that looked just as delicious?
+Soapopotamus – an Etsy shop that sells soaps, body lotions, perfumes and other handmade skin care products – is known for its food-shaped soaps, with bath products in everything from cinnamon rolls and donuts to sushi and pizza.

 Pacific Shaving Co.

-Shaving creams and other hair-removal products can contain a lot of chemicals, but Pacific Shaving Co. is all about keeping things natural and sustainable.
-The company makes affordable shaving essentials that are all-natural, eco-friendly and good for the skin.
-Pacific Shaving Co. has products for men and women made with ingredients like avocado oil, aloe, shea butter and green tea, and sells everything from shaving creams and postshave moisturizers to exfoliating scrubs and blade oil for razors.
+Shaving creams and other hair-removal products can contain chemicals, but Pacific Shaving Co. makes affordable shaving essentials that are all-natural, eco-friendly and good for the skin.
+The company has products for men and women made with ingredients like avocado oil, aloe, shea butter and green tea, and sells everything from shaving creams and post-shave moisturizers to exfoliating scrubs and blade oil for razors.

 Looking for makeup to express your personality beyond the usual red lipstick and black mascara?
 Lime Crime is the brand for you.
-With unapologetically colorful makeup options that are highly pigmented for the lips, eyes and nails, Lime Crime has a shade for everyone.
-(That even includes mint-green lipstick!)
-According to the company's website, Lime Crime is run by an independent team of makeup lovers from Los Angeles, and all of their products are true-to-color and cruelty-free.
-Lime Crime also makes it a point to give back some of their proceeds to charity.
+With colorful makeup options that are highly pigmented for the lips, eyes and nails, Lime Crime has a shade for everyone.
+Lime Crime is run by an independent team of makeup-lovers from Los Angeles, and all of their products are true-to-color and cruelty-free.
+The company also donates a portion of their proceeds to charity.

 Melbourne, Australia-based Frank Body harnesses the power of coffee to create skin care products that target stretch marks, scars, cellulite and skin conditions like acne, eczema and psoriasis.
-All of the brand's products are formulated without parabens, phthalates, sulfates, silicones, mineral oils, glycols or other additives.
-Rather, the products are made using natural and naturally derived ingredients like coconut oil, mint extract and cinnamon — along with coffee, of course.
-According to the company's website, because coffee has the same PH as your skin, it won't dry it out — plus, ground coffee is a natural exfoliator, and caffeine helps stimulate blood flow when applied topically to the skin, which aids in the treatment of many of the aforementioned skin conditions.
+Ground coffee is a natural exfoliator, states the company's website, and caffeine helps stimulate blood flow when applied topically to the skin, which aids in the treatment of many of the aforementioned skin conditions.